noccio/doc/pages/01.administrate/08.troubleshooting/03.noaccess/noaccess.md

 #### Other probable causes

-- You domain `noho.st`, `nohost.me`, or `ynh.fr` is unreachable following a failure on YunoHost's infrastructure.
+- Your domain `noho.st`, `nohost.me`, or `ynh.fr` is unreachable following a failure on YunoHost's infrastructure.
 Check the [forum](https://forum.yunohost.org/) for announcements or people posting about the same issue.
 - Your domain name may be expired.
 Check that on your registrar's client panel, or by using the command `whois yourdomain.tld`.
 - You have a dynamic IP address.
 In that case, you need to set up a script or a client that takes care of regularly update it.
 Refer to the page on [DNS with a dynamic IP](/dns_dynamicip) to see how.
 You can also use a domain `nohost.me`, `noho.st` or `ynh.fr` that includes this features.